Kong/go-apiops/docs/README.md

 # Kong go-apiops documentation

 The [go-apiops](https://github.com/Kong/go-apiops) library provides a set of tools (validation and transformation) for working with API specifications and [Kong Gateway](https://docs.konghq.com/gateway/latest/) declarative configurations.
 Conceptually, these tools are intended to be organized into a pipeline of individual steps configured for a particular users needs.
-The overall purpose of the library is to enable users to build a CICD workflow which deliver APIs from specification to deployment.
-This pipline design allows users to customize the delivery of APIs based on their specific needs.
+The overall purpose of the library is to enable users to build a CI/CD workflow which deliver APIs from specification to deployment.
+This pipeline design allows users to customize the delivery of APIs based on their specific needs.

 This project is currently in a public beta preview state.
 As a result, the tools are available in a temporary command line named `kced`.
 For installation instructions for the `kced` CLI, see the main [README](../README.md).
 Before these tools are available in a general release, the tools will be integrated into Kong's declarative management CLI, [deck](https://docs.konghq.com/deck/latest/) and the temporary CLI will be deprecated.